isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 b)  The aggregate of the annual value of all investment properties (including the prescribed property) owned by the landlord (whether directly or through one or more investment holding companies) is not more than S$60,000 as at 13 April 2020; and

-c)  The rental income derived from the property in question in Year of Assessment 2019 constituted 75% or more of the landlord’s gross income in that year.
+c)  The rental income derived from all the properties that the landlord must provide Additional Rental Relief for in Year of Assessment 2019 or a later appropriate period<sup><a href="#fn14" id="ref14">14</a></sup> constituted 75% or more of the landlord’s gross income in that period.

 If the landlord meets the grounds of financial hardship above, the rental relief assessor may halve the amount of Additional Rental Relief to be borne by the landlord, i.e. one month’s rental waiver for qualifying commercial properties, or half a month’s rental waiver for other non-residential properties (e.g. industrial and office properties).
 The remaining rent payable will be borne by the tenant.